davis51502/projectstartup/README.md

 [My Notes](notes.md)

 Movie Ratings Hub is a dynamic web application that brings friends together through their shared love of cinema.
-Users can rate movies, create personalized watchlists, and discover new films through their friend's recommendations.
+Users can rate movies, create personalized watchlists, and discover new films through their social network's recommendations.
+The platform features real-time updates when friends rate movies, making it easy to see what your trusted circle thinks about the latest releases.
+Whether you're a casual viewer looking for your next weekend watch or a film enthusiast wanting to share your insights, Movie Ratings Hub provides an engaging space to explore, discuss, and celebrate the world of movies.

 > [!NOTE]